radius-project/design-notes/architecture/2024-11-ucp-component-threat-model.md

 The UCP (Universal Control Plane) consists of several important pieces:

-- **Storage Provider**: Radius needs a data store to store all the information related to the resources of the installation.
+- **Storage Provider:** Radius needs a data store to store all the information related to the resources of the installation.
 UCP keeps the information of resources by converting them to tracked resources.
 Available implementations of the Radius Storage Provider:

   1. Cosmos Database
   2. etcd (in-memory or persistent)